NFDI4Microbiota/MetadataStandards/docs/licensing_and_access.md

        width="850">
 </p>

 **Figure 1.
-License usage across research object repositories and registries** --
+License usage across research object repositories and registries.** Adapted from the associated manuscript figure.
+Created in BioRender.

+---
 ## 1. Choose the license by research object

 Different research objects may need different license families.